-David C. Grabbe: Because of how precious time is, God wants us to make the most of the Sabbath, that time that is transcendentally better than the rest of the week.
-Thus, in His providence, He gave us the Preparation Day, which sets the stage so that we can properly receive the gift of the Sabbath. ...
+God, in His providence, gave us the Preparation Day, which sets the stage so that we can properly receive the gift of the Sabbath—His holy time.

-God provided physical Israel manna to eat every day for forty years.
-Now we, as spiritual Israel, have the Bible, God's Word, as our daily bread.
-Are we taking advantage every day of this wonderful blessing God gives us, or are we allowing God's Word to spoil through neglect?
+God gave Israel manna to eat every day for forty years.
+Today, we have God's Word as our daily bread.
+Are we taking advantage of it, or are we allowing it to spoil?